Piripant/mine_viewer/README.md

 ### Executing
 To run mine_viewer just type

-`cargo run --release -- the arguments you want to pass`
+`cargo run --release -- WORLD_FOLDER`

+Where WORLD_FOLDER should be replaced with the path to the world you want to render.

 You can run the application with `--help` to get a list of all arguments and uses.